The traveling salesman problem for lines, balls and planes: Introduction

-For $n$ unit disks in the plane (resp., unit balls in $\RR^3$), we give constant-factor approximations by using a black box that computes a good tour of at most $n$ points (the centers of a suitable subset of disks, resp., balls).
-While for disjoint unit disks in $\RR^2$ the existence of a PTAS has been established a decade ago~\cite{DM03}, it has remained open for disjoint unit balls in $\RR^3$.
-The constant-factor approximations we give here reduce one instance of TSPN with disks (or balls) to one with points, and thus lead to faster and also conceptually simpler algorithms.
-For unit disks we obtain an improved approximation factor $6.75$; the previous best ratio is $7.62$, that also holds for \emph{translates} of a convex region~\cite{DM03}.
-Let $T(n,d,\eps)$ denote the running time for computing a $(1+\eps)$-approximation of an optimal tour of $n$ points in $\RR^d$.
+While for \emph{disjoint} unit balls in $\RR^d$, $d\geq 2$, the existence of a PTAS has been established~\cite{BFG+09,CJ16,DM03,Sp14}, no PTAS is known for intersecting unit balls in any dimension $d\geq 2$.
+For arbitrary unit balls in $\RR^d$, we give constant-factor approximations by using a black box that computes a good tour of at most $n$ points (the centers of a suitable subset of disks, resp., balls).
+For unit disks in $\RR^2$, we obtain an improved approximation factor $6.75$; the previous best ratio, $7.62$, holds for \emph{translates} of a convex region~\cite{DM03}.
+Let $T(n,d,\eps)$ denote the running time for computing a $(1+\eps)$-approximation of an optimal tour of $n$ points in $\RR^d$; recall that $T(n,d,\eps)$ is currently exponential in $1/\eps$~\cite{RS98}.